-PLACING MATERIAL ON RESERVE Demand is heaviest at the beginning of each semester, so please allow up to two business days to process reserve items.
-You and your students can see reserve lists in our Online Catalog - just click the link below.
+Demand is heaviest at the beginning of each semester, so please allow up to two business days to process reserve items.
+You and your students can see reserve lists in our Online Catalog - just click the link here.

 We cannot place InterLibrary Loan items on reserve in accordance with the InterLibrary Loan Agreement.
 If we do not own an item you would like to use for your class, we will attempt to order it for you; we can place your personal copy on reserve; or we can reproduce relevant sections of personal copies of printed materials in accordance with pertinent copyright restrictions.

-Reserves cannot accept items, including films, owned by any library except Thomas Cooper, the Math Library, and the Business Library.
+Reserves cannot accept items, including films, owned by any library except Thomas Cooper.

-- Complete the Web version of the Reserve Request Form; or,
+- Complete the Web version of the Reserve Request Form

-- Download the form (PDF; requires Adobe Acrobat Reader version 5 or later), print it, fill it out, and send it to us by fax or campus mail; or,
+- Download the form, print it, fill it out, and send it to us by fax or campus mail

 Using style guides for consistency can help us find your materials faster.
 Reserve lists without complete information will take longer to process and may receive lower priority; illegible lists will be returned to you for completion.